SandwichGouda/Data/Data.md

 #### `grep`

 - ``grep "regex" file`` : searches for the regex ``regex`` in ``file``
-- ``grep -r "regex" /path/to/folder`` : searches recursively in all
+- ``grep -r "regex" /path/to/folder`` : searches recursively in all subfolders

 #### `chsh`